 Companies that provide Cloud Services:

 There is a long list of companies that provide Cloud services.
-Disaster recovery, flexibility, increased collaboration, work from anywhere, increased collaboration are few of the indispensible business benefits that Cloud services provide to enterprises.
+Disaster recovery, flexibility, increased collaboration, work from anywhere, increased collaboration are few of the indispensable business benefits that Cloud services provide to enterprises.
 These benefits are the reason behind companies moving to cloud leading to mushrooming of companies that provide these services.
 Below mentioned are the top Cloud computing companies that provide cloud services:

 - Amazon Web Services